tableau/connector-plugin-sdk/samples/scenarios/jdbc_kerberos/README.md

 ```
 connectionProperties.js
 ```
-if (attr[connectionHelper.attributeAuthentication] == "auth-integrated") {
-    if(connectionHelper.GetPlatform() === "win") {
-            // property for SSPI on Tableau Desktop props["gsslib"] = "sspi";
+     props["gsslib"] = "gssapi";
+     props["jaasLogin"] = "false";
+     props["jaasApplicationName"] = "com.sun.security.jgss.krb5.initiate";
 ```

-Notes:
-1. The postgres jdbc driver uses waffle-jna library for SSPI authentication.
-Therefore, it is required to download waffle-jna and all its compile dependencies from the [maven repository](https://mvnrepository.com/artifact/com.github.waffle/waffle-jna/2.1.0).
-The plugin code has been tested to work on waffle-jna 2.1.0.
-2. It is recommended to use Postgres JDBC driver version 42.2.10+.
+1. It is recommended to use Postgres JDBC driver version 42.2.10+.
 The plugin was tested on previous versions of the driver and failed due to bug [#1482](https://github.com/pgjdbc/pgjdbc/issues/1482) which has since been fixed in version 42.2.10.

 ### Kerberos via JAAS and Java GSS-API for Tableau on Mac Desktop
 connection-fields.xml